spacetx/starfish/docs/source/roadmap.md

 5. The index of the field of view (0-based) must be passed during creation
 6. If a codebook exists at the time of creation, it can be passed to the tool for inclusion in the JSON.
 Otherwise, a dummy codebook will be created

-## What we need to build: The Starfish MVP
+## What we need to build: Starfish 0.1.0
 In general, we aim for starfish to be a comprehensive platform for the processing of image-based transcriptomics experiments.
 It should be intuitive to use, fast, and should not require extensive experience with python programming.
 However, at least during the initial development period, Starfish will require domain experience in image processing, as our target users are experts in image generation and processing.

 ### A General Format and Object Model for Image-based Transcriptomics